 From 1999 to 2000, he was a visiting researcher at the Architecture & Language Implementation (ALI) Group (directed by Professor Charles C. Weems) of the Department of Computer Science, University of Massachusetts, Amherst, USA.
 In 2002, he returned to Kitakyushu city and worked for the Kitakyushu Foundation for the Advancement of Industry, Science andTechnology (FAIS) as an invited researcher.

-He is presently an associate professor in the system LSI field of the Graduate School of Information, Production and Systems, and Department of Electronic and Photonic Systems, School of Fundamental Science and Engineering, Waseda University.
+He is presently a professor in the system LSI field of the Graduate School of Information, Production and Systems, the Graduate School of Fundamental Science and Engineering, and Department of Electronic and Photonic Systems, School of Fundamental Science and Engineering (FY2006-2013), Waseda University.

-His current research interest is application SoCs for image, security and network processing.
-Especially, he engages in the research on H.264 encoder LSI, JPEG2000 codec LSI, LDPC decoder LSI, UWB wireless communication LSI, public key encryption LSI, stream cipher LSI, object recognition LSI, etc. He is promoting many national projects, such as Global COE, Core Research for Evolutional Science and Technology (CREST), Special Coordination Funds for Promoting Science and Technology and Knowledge Cluster project.
+His current research interests are application SoCs for image and video processing, which covers video compression (e.g. H.264/AVC, H.264/SVC, H.265/HEVC), video filter (e.g. super resolution, noise reduction), video recognition (e.g. feature point detection, object tracking) and video communication (e.g. UWB, LDPC, public key encryption).
+He also has interests in application-oriented many-core processor design.
+He is promoting many national projects, such as Program for Leading Graduate Schools, Global COE, Core Research for Evolutional Science and Technology (CREST), Special Coordination Funds for Promoting Science and Technology, Knowledge Cluster project and Grants-in-Aid for Scientiic Research.
 He is also promoting industry academia collaborations with many companies.

 Past R&D Activities